top of page

 UniBrass Composition Competition

-Established in 1875, Wright & Round is one of the oldest publishing houses in brass banding and its catalogue carries in excess of 5,000 titles.
-The company publishes works by many of today’s popular composers including Philip Harper, the current music editor, and has always been keen to promote new talent.
+Established in 1875, Wright & Round is one of the oldest publishing houses in brass banding, and its catalogue carries in excess of 5,000 titles.
+The company publishes works by many of today’s popular composers, including Philip Harper, the current music editor, and has always been keen to promote new talent.

 Wright & Round say - The winning entry will be put forward for potential publication with Wright & Round Music Publishers.
 Entrants should note that Wright & Round select music for publication based on its commercial potential, a fact which may give composers a slightly different approach to their work.
 Wright & Round will decide suitability after the result is announced.